Tigers on the Hunt is a maddeningly in-depth title that features a staggering, scary amount of historical accuracy and strategic options.

 Imagine <tangent incoming> if titles like XCOM 2 had their statistics masked, from health through to hit chance.
 People would play the game completely differently.
 Imagine if it didn’t pop up ‘critical’ when you land that hit, and didn’t display the timer.
 I’d quite like to play that game – it would feel unfair, but to be honest, life is unfair, and combat is always a risk.
 It would become a game of tactical awareness, common sense, and controlled caution.

 I’d be a fool to argue that the game needs to be prettier and more rounded, ultimately it’s the content of this game that makes the experience.
-It is a system that allows a ridiculous level of tactics, and it’s a title made by just one developer, one who clearly had a lot of love for the Advanced Squad Leader system and who was desperate to make a game which could deliver that depth, but also feature a smart AI – so you don’t need to haul boxes of easily-disturbed tokens across town in order to have a game.
+It is a system that allows a ridiculous level of tactics, and it’s a title made by just one developer, one who clearly had a lot of passion for the Advanced Squad Leader system and who was desperate to make a game which could deliver that depth, but also feature a smart AI – so you don’t need to haul boxes of easily-disturbed tokens across town in order to have a game.
 I’m far from a master at this, I still find the ctrl+click selections awkward, but I’m really enjoying the depth of the game.
 If you’ve got time and drive to give to this game then I suggest you go for it, with both of those, the scenario maker and the modding community, there’s a nigh on endless amount of realistic simulation to be had.